 Then they powered up a really simple conversational flow.

-Once the user subscribed, they were sent a few automated follow-up messages.
+Once they subscribed, they were sent a few automated follow-up messages.

 Here’s their flow: